-If you’re already a Shawl Club member, you have received an email from Ravelry with a link to download the pattern.
+If you’re already a 2018 Shawl Club member, you have received an email with a link to download the pattern.
 You can also access the pattern in your Ravelry library.

 By joining now, you get immediate access to all 4 Shawl Club patterns of the year, Spring Bloom, Summer Meadow, Autumn Woods and Winter Berries.
 These patterns won’t be available individually until January 2019.